netdata/netdata/collectors/python.d.plugin/httpcheck/README.md

-# httpcheck
+# Http Check monitoring with Netdata

-Module monitors remote http server for availability and response time.
+Monitors remote http server for availability and response time.

 Following charts are drawn per job: